-Proper grounding.
-One of the most important things you can do to ensure safety and reliability of your farm or ranch’s electrical system, verify that all equipment has a functioning grounding wire.
-According to OSHA, “grounding an electrical system means intentionally creating a low-resistance path that connects to the earth.
+To ensure the safety and reliability of your farm or ranch’s electrical system, verify that all equipment has a functioning grounding wire.
+According to OSHA, grounding an electrical system means “intentionally creating a low-resistance path that connects to the earth.
 This prevents the buildup of voltages that could cause an electrical accident.”
-A properly grounded electrical system helps keep your transformer and equipment protected from damage — which ultimately keeps you safe from damage as well.
+Take these steps to prevent accidents from happening on the farm:

-Downed powerlines.
-If you see a downed or damaged powerline, stay away and call 911 or your electric utility so a professional can respond.
+If you see a downed or damaged powerline, stay away from it and call 911 or your electric utility company immediately.
 Never try to raise or move a power line on your own.
 Be aware that powerlines can stretch and bow over time.

-Watch for guy wires.
 A guy wire is the tensioned cable that adds stability to a free-standing structure, like a utility pole.
 Though the guy wire isn’t energized, damaging one can bring down a live power line.
-Fencing the area off or flagging by wires can help prevent running into the guy wire.
+Fencing the area off or flagging guy wires and their anchors can help prevent accidents.

-Caution with equipment.
-If any equipment you’re operating comes into contact with a powerline, stay put until help arrives and the electricity is turned off.
+If any equipment you’re operating should come into direct contact with a powerline, stay put until help arrives.
+Wait until the electricity is turned off before exiting the equipment.
 Do not allow any part of your body to touch the equipment and ground simultaneously.
-If you do need to get off the equipment due to danger, such as fire, jump far away from the machinery and keep your feet together when you land.
+If you have to escape, jump far away from the vehicle and land with both feet on the ground.
 Don’t touch the exposed vehicle.
 And shuffle your feet across the ground (Opens in a new tab) until you’re safely away from the affected area.

-Lockout switch.
 Installing a lockout switch gives you the capability to turn off all electricity on the farm from one spot.
-Lockouts are important because they help prevent equipment from accidentally being started and injuring someone when it’s being serviced or repaired, or if there’s an emergency and all electricity needs to be turned off.
+Lockouts are important because they help prevent equipment from accidentally being started and injuring someone when it’s being serviced or repaired.
+They’re also key if there’s a fire emergency and all electricity needs to be turned off immediately.